SLSA specification

 Future directions | Additions and changes being considered for future SLSA versions |

-These pages describe SLSA’s security levels and requirements for each track.
-If you want to achieve SLSA a particular level, these are the requirements you’ll need to meet.
+These pages describe the build track’s security levels and requirements.
+If you want to achieve a particular level of the SLSA build track these are the requirements you’ll need to meet.

 Page | Description |